jarrodbb/Book-Search-Engine/README.md

 To signin the user is required to input an email and password

+The user is validated

 ### Search books (loggedin)

+The user is present with several search results that include the book's title, author, description, image, and a link to that book on the Google Books site

+When loggedin, the user is presented with a button `Save This Book`

 ### Save Book

+The user is able to `Save This Book`

+Saving the book, adds the book to their profile

+Once the book is saved, the user is presented with a message "This book has already been saved!"

 ### Saved Books

+If the user navigates to `See Your Books` they are presented with all the books that have been saved.

+A count at the top of the page indicates the number of books saved by the user

+The books display the book's title, author, description, image, and a link to that book on the Google Books site

 ### Remove Book

+When the user is viewing their saved books, they are presented with a `Delete this Book!` button enabling them to remove a specific book.

+Removing the book removes it from thier profile as well as reducing the book count

 ### Log out

+When the user clicks the `Logout` button they are logged out of the site.
+Logging in again is required to check Authorisation to save books, see saved books or delete books

 ## License